 As usual, the boys were in the kitchen while I was cooking, and were begging to try the lemons.
 I sliced what I needed for the recipe, then gave them each a slice to eat.
 And, as all good parents do, I videoed it for future enjoyment!
 And yours, too!
 Despite the faces, they love lemons.
 Both boys ask for them in their water and will eat them straight when they can.

 The lemon flavor was pretty strong in this dish, so I plan to cut down on the lemon next time.
 I know it has lemon in the name, but I would like to taste the other flavors, too.
 Don’t worry, I made those adjustments the second time we made the recipe.

 The potatoes have to be boiled before adding to the final dish.
 Otherwise, this is a one-pan meal.
 Because the Lemon Thyme Chicken goes in and out of the oven, it wasn’t a meal that the boys could easily help prepare, but they still enjoy being in the kitchen with us.

 Preheat the oven to 450F then cut the potatoes in half and boil them for about 12 minutes, until they are tender.

-Place the skillet with the chicken in the oven and bake for about 10-15 minutes or until the chicken is cooked through.
+Place the skillet with the chicken in the oven.
+Bake for about 10-15 minutes, depending on the thickness of the chicken.
+You want the chicken cooked through.
 The cook time will depend on the thickness of the chicken you use.
 After it cooks, place the pan back on the stovetop and remove the chicken.